RENEWABLES

 Our energies for change

-In a world that's constantly evolving, promoting a socially fair and sustainable energy transition is a challenge we face every day.
-Through our operations, we work towards achieving carbon neutrality, starting with our own energy production.
-This is why we offer a distinctive, integrated business model that combines established technologies with new solutions, including strategic joint ventures.
+In a constantly evolving world, supporting the energy transition is a challenge we face every day.
+Through our activities, we also develop projects and solutions that include the generation of electricity from renewable sources.
+This is why we operate in the market with a distinctive, integrated business model covering the entire energy value chain, combining established technologies with new solutions, also through strategic joint ventures.

 Achievements and future prospects